mantidproject/mantid/docs/source/algorithms/SingleCrystalDiffuseReduction-v1.rst

 The background is processed the same as the data except that the Goniometer is copied from the data before setting the UB.
 If a background is included three workspaces are create.
+If "OutputWorkspace" is set to "ws" you will get the following.

-"OutputWorkspace" + '_normalizedBackground' containing the normalised background.
+"ws_normalizedBackground" containing the normalised background.

-"OutputWorkspace" + '_normalizedData' containing the normalised data.
+"ws_normalizedData" containing the normalised data.

+And "ws" where

-And "OutputWorkspace" where OutputWorkspace = OutputWorkspace\_data - OutputWorkspace\_background * BackgroundScale
+.. math:: ws = ws\_normalizedData - ws\_normalizedBackground * BackgroundScale

 Should the background scale not be correct this allows you to redo the background subtraction without rerunning the reduction.

-If no background is used then the "OutputWorkspace" is just the normalised data.
+If no background is used then the "ws" is just the normalised data.

 Symmetries
 ##########